-Ineffective internal controls could impact our business and operating results.
+Ineffective internal controls could impact our business and operating results

 Our internal control over financial reporting may not prevent or detect misstatements because of its inherent limitations, including the possibility of human error, the circumvention or overriding of controls, or fraud.
 Even effective internal controls can provide only reasonable assurance with respect to the preparation and fair presentation of financial statements.
 If we fail to maintain the adequacy of our internal controls, including any failure to implement required new or improved controls, or if we experience difficulties in their implementation, our business and operating results could be harmed and we could fail to meet our financial reporting obligations.
+Such failure or difficulties could also cause investors and lenders to lose confidence in our reported financial information, which could negatively impact the trading price of our common stock.